 Anatomy of an XML Web Service Lifetime

-The process that occurs when you make an XML Web service call is similar to the process that occurs when you make a regular method call.
+The process that occurs when you make an XML Web service call is similar to the process that occurs when making a regular method call.
 The main difference is that instead of calling a method that is located in the client application, you generate a request message over the specified transport, such as HTTP.
 Because the XML Web service method can be located on a different computer, the information that the XML Web service needs to process the request must be passed across the network to the server that hosts the XML Web service.
 The XML Web service processes the information and sends the result back, over the network, to the client application.

 The following illustration shows the process of communication between a client and an XML Web service.

 The following describes the sequence of events that occur when an XML Web service is called:

 - The client creates a new instance of an XML Web service proxy class.
 This object resides on the same computer as the client.